UK breaks record for highest temperature as Europe sizzles

 The intense heat since Monday has damaged the runway at London’s Luton airport, forcing it to shut for several hours, and warped a main road in eastern England, leaving it looking like a “skatepark,” police said.
 Major train stations were shut or near-empty Tuesday, as trains were canceled or ran at low speeds out of concern rails could buckle.

-London was faced with what Mayor Sadiq Khan called a “huge surge” in fires because of the heat.
+London faced what Mayor Sadiq Khan called a “huge surge” in fires because of the heat.
 The London Fire Brigade listed 10 major blazes it was fighting across the city Tuesday, half of them grass fires.
+Images showed several houses engulfed in flames as smoke billowed from burning fields in Wennington, a village on the eastern outskirts of London.

 Sales of fans at one retailer, Asda, increased by 1,300%.
 Electric fans cooled the traditional mounted troops of the Household Cavalry as they stood guard in central London in heavy ceremonial uniforms.
-Other guards reduced their duties to stay out of the sun.
+The length of the changing of the guard ceremony at Buckingham Palace was shortened.
 The capital’s Hyde Park, normally busy with walkers, was eerily quiet — except for the long lines to take a dip in the Serpentine lake.

 “I’m going to my office because it is nice and cool,’’ said geologist Tom Elliott, 31, after taking a swim.
 “I’m cycling around instead of taking the Tube.’’